Local governments hinder China's economic growth - People's Daily

 "It is evil and noxious to merely pay lip service to economic adjustments," the editorial stated, arguing that larger stimulus is unnecessary if existing policy is correctly and completely implemented.

-Some officials have let their local economies slow after Beijing announced GDP growth would not be the only measure of performance, leaving public funds designated to stimulate local economies "snoring" in bank accounts as a budget deficit of 1.62 trillion yuan (172 billion pounds) piles up, the paper said.
+Some officials have let their local economies slow after Beijing announced GDP growth would not be the only measure of performance, leaving public funds designated to stimulate local economies "snoring" in bank accounts as a budget deficit of 1.62 trillion yuan ($261.21 billion) piles up, the paper said.